pro-english/pro-english.github.io/_drafts/00-working/2019-11-01-online-meeting.md

 ## Goodbye

-- See on you on Tuesday!
+- See you on Tuesday!
 -